valboz/VBMicrolensing/docs/python/BinaryLenses.md

 For point sources, we can get the magnification with the `BinaryMag0` function.
 This depends on the separation $s$, the mass ratio $q$ and the source position $y_1$, $y_2$.
 Here is an example:

 ```
-VBML = VBMicrolensing.VBMicrolensing()
+VBM = VBMicrolensing.VBMicrolensing()

 s = 0.8 # separation between the two lenses
 q = 0.1 # mass ratio
 y1 = 0.01 # y1 is the source coordinate along the axis parallel to the line joining the two lenses
 y2 = 0.01 # y2 is the source coordinate orthogonal to the first one

-Mag = VBML.BinaryMag0(s, q, y1, y2) # Call to the BinaryMag0 function with these parameters
+Mag = VBM.BinaryMag0(s, q, y1, y2) # Call to the BinaryMag0 function with these parameters
 print(f"Magnification of a point-source = {Mag}\n") # Output should be 18.18.....

 ```